 The cream needs to be chilled.
 The scientific reason behind this is that fat globules soften in heat (as witnessed by butter left out too long on a hot summer’s day).
 If the fat globules are too warm, they soften and won’t be able to support the weight of other fat lined bubbles on top of them.
 The fat globules also come together more readily when cold.

 Beat until the cream forms soft peaks, then add a bit of sugar to sweeten, and beat that in just for a few seconds.
 Always add the sugar after the cream has formed soft peaks, as sugar impedes the beating process (its sharp edges — seriously — cut through the butterfat molecules trying to adhere together around air molecules.)

-Generally, per 1 cup (8 oz / 250 ml) of Whipping Cream (pre-beating), add two tbsp of sugar — either plain white sugar, caster sugar or powdered “icing” (confectioner’s) sugar.
-If you want to add 1/2 tsp of vanilla extract, voilà, you now have “Crème Chantilly”.
+Generally, per 1 cup (8 oz / 250 ml) of Whipping Cream (pre-beating), add two tablespoon of sugar — either plain white sugar, caster sugar or powdered “icing” (confectioner’s) sugar.
+If you want to add ½ teaspoon of vanilla extract, voilà, you now have “Crème Chantilly”.

 © Denzil Green